-

 loading ...

-Michigan Felony Defense Attorneys
+Fighting Felony Charges with Skilled Criminal Defense Attorneys

 Felonies in Michigan are classified as crimes resulting in incarceration longer than one year.
 Compared to misdemeanors which have a maximum sentence of one year, felony convictions have a much more significant long term impact on an individual’s life.
 Even after a sentence has been served and the individual is released from the criminal justice system, being labeled a felon will dramatically impact their life in terms of the jobs they can hold and their ability to exercise their rights, in addition to the social stigma it will carry.